 Latino/a or Latinx refers to a person who is from, or a descendant of someone who is from, a country in Latin America.

+During this month and throughout the year, we, and our partners, share history, heritage, and accomplishments of Hispanic and Latino Americans of past and present.
 Join the conversation on social media by sharing your own inspiration and learning more about Hispanic and Latino heritage by using #HispanicHeritageMonth and #FindYourPark / #EncuentraTuParque.

 Sharing History & Heritage

 Discover stories and cultural heritage shared in national parks and communities across the country.

 This theme study for students, teachers, and historic preservation professionals discusses various topics of Latino culture.